White-capped albatross: Feeding

 They are a surface feeder, but may utilize shallow dives for their food which is fish, cephalopods, tunicates, and crustacea.

 Reproduction

 The white-capped albatross breeds annually on rocks on small islands.

 Conservation

 The IUCN classifies this species as near threatened, with an occurrence range of 77700000 km2 and a breeding range of 22 km2.
 The largest threat for this bird is longline and trawl fisheries.
 Net monitor cables were responsible for large numbers of deaths; however, they were phased out in 1992.
 Commercial exploitation of squid in Bass Strait may present a threat by reducing the food supply.
-Also, pigs on Auckland Island reduced nesting from 1972–1982, and feral cats also take small number of chicks.
+Also, pigs on Auckland Island reduced nesting from 1972 to 1982, and feral cats also take small number of chicks.

 Since 2006, Auckland Island birds have been tracked, and this will continue.